–Sir Fazle Abed, BRAC Founder and Chair Emeritus–

-BRAC believes that no one should suffer from extreme hunger.
-Worldwide, up to a billion people struggle with this and as the world’s population continues to grow, increasing pressure is being placed upon natural resources and the land.
-Food security is a complex and evolving challenge, and one that can only be addressed through multifaceted development initiatives – at scale.
+BRAC believes that no one should suffer from malnutrition.
+Food security is a complex and evolving challenge, and one that can only be addressed through multifaceted development initiatives that operate at scale.

-Seed Factory in LiberiaBRAC’s Seed Factory in Liberia creates sustainable production lines to distribute high-quality seeds to smallholder farmers and improve Liberia’s agriculture yields.
-BRAC aims to develop the seed factory into a social enterprise to support BRAC’s agriculture extension services. (note: need media link)
+Seed factory in LiberiaBRAC’s Seed Factory in Liberia creates sustainable production lines to distribute high-quality seeds to smallholder farmers and improve Liberia’s agriculture yields.
+BRAC aims to develop the seed factory into a social enterprise to support BRAC’s agriculture extension services.

-Supporting Ugandan Youth in Agriculture LivelihoodsIn Uganda—where 78% of the population is under 30 and youth unemployment is 64%—sustainability in youth employment and agriculture is critical.
+Supporting Ugandan youth in agricultural livelihoodsIn Uganda—where 78% of the population is under 30 and youth unemployment is 64%—sustainability in youth employment and agriculture is critical.
 BRAC’s Agricultural Extension Program empowers young, female farmers, ages 15-30, by giving them land along with high-quality fertilizer and seeds so they can start smallholder farms.
 To ensure long-term success, BRAC also supports these girls with life skills training, financial literacy, vocational skills and ongoing peer mentorship.

 In Kalungu District of Uganda there’s a movement happening.
 With one of the highest rates of malnutrition in the world, Uganda is in need of healthy food that is easily available.
 Enter the orange-fleshed sweet potato, a potato that has been fortified in Vitamin A to help reduce stunting in children.
 BRAC, with support from partners, is developing a value chain to cultivate the potatoes and educate mothers about their health benefits.